|If you want to incubate chicken eggs and hatch your own chicks, then you will need to know whether or not your chicken egg is fertile.

-We just got a trio of Jubilee Orpingtons.
-We also just ordered an incubator, so now all we need is fertilized eggs!
-So, now we have been waiting (impatiently) for our first eggs from the Orpingtons and today we finally got one.
+We also ordered an incubator and all the chicken hatching supplies we needed.
+So then all we needed was fertilized eggs!
+We were waiting (impatiently) for our first eggs from the Orpingtons and we finally got one.

-Then we thought, great, now how do we know if this egg is fertile?
+Then we thought, great, now how do we know if this chicken's eggs are fertile?